10 Best Adventures of 1952

-Sixty-five years ago, the following 10 adventures — plucked from my Best Forties (1944–1953) Adventure list — were first serialized or published in book form.
+Sixty-five years ago, the following 10 adventures — selected from my Best Forties (1944–1953) Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 Please let me know if I’ve missed any 1952 adventures that you particularly admire.
 Enjoy!